mlg3672/landfill-routing/ReadMe.md

 ## Approach
 ### Part I.
-mine data for all landfills and installation locations record shortest road distance between local points make some assumptions about composition make some assumptions about recycling technology at each site
+mine data for all landfills and installation locations delineate locations into regions based on MSW import/export patterns reduce landfill points to ten per county reveal cluster pattern of pv in each region record shortest road distance between local points make some assumptions about composition make some assumptions about recycling technology at each site